Ordinal regression: Alternative models

 In machine learning, alternatives to the latent-variable models of ordinal regression have been proposed.
 An early result was PRank, a variant of the perceptron algorithm that found multiple parallel hyperplanes separating the various ranks; its output is a weight vector w and a sorted vector of K−1 thresholds θ, as in the ordered logit/probit models.
 The prediction rule for this model is to output the smallest rank k such that wx < θ_{k}.

 Other methods rely on the principle of large-margin learning that also underlies support vector machines.

 Another approach is given by Rennie and Srebro, who, realizing that "even just evaluating the likelihood of a predictor is not straight-forward" in the ordered logit and ordered probit models, propose fitting ordinal regression models by adapting common loss functions from classification (such as the hinge loss and log loss) to the ordinal case.

 Software

 ORCA (Ordinal Regression and Classification Algorithms) is an Octave/MATLAB framework including a wide set of ordinal regression methods.

-R packages that provide ordinal regression methods include MASS and Ordinal.
+R packages that provide ordinal regression methods include MASS, Rstan, brms and Ordinal.